redwoodjs/redwoodjs-com-archive/docs/cliCommands.md

 ### setup custom-web-index

-Setup an `index.js` file in `web/src` so you can customize how your Redwood App mounts to the DOM.
+Redwood automatically mounts your `<App />` to the DOM, but if you want to customize how that happens, you can use this setup command to generate an `index.js` file in `web/src`.

 ```
 yarn redwood setup custom-web-index
 ```

-Redwood automatically mounts your `<App />` to the DOM, but if you want to customize how that happens, you can use this setup command to generate a file where you can do that in.

 | Arguments & Options | Description              |
 | :------------------ | :----------------------- |